dboston528/books-cli/README.md

 # Welcome to the google books cli book management system!

 We are currently on version 1.0.0

 After downloading the folder application:

 `cd` into the folder and run `npm install`, so you have all of your dependencies.

+Reccomended node version
+10.15.1

+check node version run `node -v`

+Don't have node?
+Heade over to the (Node.js)[https://nodejs.org/en/] web site to get it installed.

-After that, you should use the following command to search for books using the command line interface:
+If you After that, you should use the following command to search for books using the command line interface:

 `node books.js search` or `node books.js s`